aprilsbloom/thecatapi-discord-bot/README.md

 # thecatapi-discord-bot
-Node.js discord bot that uses https://thecatapi.com/ to send a random cat gif or image
+Discord-js bot that uses https://thecatapi.com/ to send a random cat gif or image

 # Installation
 Install the required modules for the bot.